bitmovin/bitmovin-player-ios-analytics-conviva/README.md

 ### Compatibility

-The 2.x versions of the Conviva Analytics Integration depends on `BitmovinPlayer` version `>= 3.0.0`.
+The 2.x and higher versions of the Conviva Analytics Integration depends on `BitmovinPlayer` version `>= 3.0.0`.

 For `BitmovinPlayer` version `>= 2.57.1` && `< 3.0.0` please use Conviva integration version `>= 1.3.0` && `< 2.0.0`